frsechet/cognito-user-pool/readme.md

 ```

 With `nextStep` being either `MFA_AUTH` or `NEW_PASSWORD_REQUIRED`.
-`MFA_AUTH` means a SMS was sent to their cell phone with a code to add to the `loginMfa` method,
-while `NEW_PASSWORD_REQUIRED` means they need to reset their password in the next step with `loginNewPasswordRequired`.
+`MFA_AUTH` means a SMS was sent to their cell phone with a code to add to the `loginMfa` method, while `NEW_PASSWORD_REQUIRED` means they need to reset their password in the next step with `loginNewPasswordRequired`.

-If authentication was successful, you retrieve instead 3 auth tokens and the associated expiration dates:
+If authentication was successful, here is what you get:

 ```
 {